topcoder-platform/community-app/docs/deployment-env.md

 ## Deploy your branch on test environments

-Deploy your branch on test and development envuronemnt, please do communicate before you do that as other might be using the environemnt of testing.
+Deploy your branch on test and development environements by making following changes.

+1. Please do communicate on slack (#community-app channel) before you do that as other might be using the environemnt of testing.
+2. Checkout the intended branch
-Got to `.circleci/config.yml` and add [your-branch] under these environemtns, please dont change anything under production worfflow.
+3. Got to `.circleci/config.yml` and add [your-branch] under desired environement, please dont change anything under production workflow.
+Add branch to only one workflow.

 ```
 workflows: